The current article is a basic introduction to the subject of – recovering mail items…

-Exchange includes two sets of PowerShell cmdlets that was created for searching + recovering mail items from a user mailbox:
+Exchange includes two sets of PowerShell cmdlets that were created for searching + recovering mail items from a user mailbox:

 Both of the PowerShell cmdlets: Search-Mailbox and New-MailboxSearch serve for searching for data (mail items) in Exchange mailbox.

 The graphic interface of the Exchange Online eDiscovery that is used for searching + recovering mail items from user mailboxes is based on the PowerShell cmdlets –

 In addition, Exchange includes support in “older” PowerShell cmdlets named – Search-Mailbox.

 To oblivious question that could appear is: why do we need two PowerShell cmdlets that do the same thing?

 The answer is that despite the common between this two PowerShell cmdlets, each PowerShell has different capabilities that the “other” PowerShell cmdlets don’t have.